million12/docker-typo3-neos/README.md

 ssh -p 1122 www@YOUR_DOCKER_IP
 ```

-You will find TYPO3 Neos in `typo3-app` directory (by default).
+You will find Neos CMS in `typo3-app` directory (by default).
 You can do all `./flow` commands from there, upload files via SFTP, in general: do all development using it.
 Learn more about the SSH container on [million12/docker-php-app-ssh](https://github.com/million12/docker-php-app-ssh) repository page.

 Note: the good part is that this "side SSH container" is build on top of [million12/nginx-php](https://github.com/million12/docker-nginx-php) image, exactly the same which is used for [million12/typo3-flow-neos-abstract](https://github.com/million12/docker-typo3-flow-neos-abstract).
 Therefore you can be sure you have the same PHP configuration and the same software as inside container running Neos.
 In practise terms it means: no weird issues due to differences in environments.